adamlwgriffiths/Pyrr/README.md

 Pyrr is developed by Twisted Pair Development (twistedpairdevelopment.wordpress.com).

-Pyrr is released under the MIT license (a very relaxed licence), but it is encouraged that any modifications are submitted back to the master for inclusion.
+Pyrr is released under the BSD 2-clause license (a very relaxed licence), but it is encouraged that any modifications are submitted back to the master for inclusion.

 Created by Adam Griffiths.